The Birth of Canada's Armed, Anti-Islamic 'Patriot' Group

-In front of Calgary City Hall a couple dozen of them stood, shoulder-to-shoulder, in an attempt to make an unbreakable human wall.
+In front of Calgary City Hall, a couple dozen of them stood shoulder-to-shoulder in an attempt to make an unbreakable human wall.
 Each of them wore a uniform consisting of a black T-shirt emblazoned with a Roman helmet—a look that wouldn't be out of place in a biker gang.
-It was a line filled with mostly men, and a few women, that you wouldn't want to go toe-to-toe with in a bar.
+It was a line filled with mostly men, and a few women, who you wouldn't want to go toe-to-toe with in a bar.
 All of them were white.

 Some of the III% (the "three percent," as they call themselves) brought shock canes—a non-lethal weapon that can deliver up to a million volts to the person hit—while others had billy clubs or regular old canes.
 On many of the shirts was the III%'s credo, "NSA"—Never Standing Alone.
 Scattered throughout the rest of the square were small groups overseeing the proceedings from an elevated position, as well as III%er members dressed in plain clothes milling about the crowd gathering "intel" on what they considered to be the day's enemy—Antifa, the anti-fascist group.

 In front of the line their leader, Beau Welling, the president of the Alberta chapter and national vice-president of the III%, stood calling commands quietly into a mobile phone he held like a walkie talkie.

 A few hours earlier, the group had swept the perimeter checking the potted plants that surround the municipal building for any improvised explosive device.
 They were concerned that ISIS might target the event or that Antifa may have planted weapons beforehand.